Nathan Healy

 Sales Tax Exemption State tax exemption No state sales tax on solar equipment and installation.
 Reduces upfront cost immediately.
 Learn More

-Florida’s Sales Tax Exemption for solar energy systems eliminates the state’s sales and use tax on solar equipment and components.
-This means homeowners don’t pay the typical 6% state sales tax (plus any local sales tax) when purchasing solar panels, inverters, batteries, mounting equipment, and other qualifying solar system components.
-The exemption applies to both purchased and leased solar equipment used exclusively in solar energy systems.
+Florida’s Sales Tax Exemption eliminates the state’s sales tax on solar energy systems and all their components.
+When you purchase solar equipment in Florida, you won’t pay the standard 6% state sales tax (plus any local sales tax) on items like solar panels, inverters, batteries, mounting hardware, wiring, and other essential system components.
+This exemption applies whether you’re installing a solar electric system, solar water heating, or solar pool heating.

 Ready to start saving with solar?